3.4 Million Homeowners Skip Payments. But Many Are Scared, Say Congress Needs To Act

 But Reich says that with his mortgage company talking about foreclosure and balloon payments, he doesn't want any part of that.
 So he says he'll do whatever it takes to pay his mortgage, even though it sounds like, financially, that's going to hurt him badly.

-"My feeling is right now is I'm going to raid my retirement," Reich says.
+"My feeling ... right now is I'm going to raid my retirement," Reich says.
 "I don't know how far I can go, because my retirement took a huge hit like everybody else when the stock market crashed."

 Thompson says people need to know what's going to happen at the end of this break in mortgage payments.